kfigon/simple-db/README.md

 tuple is a sequence of bytes in the page, schema will interpret that as rows. tuple has also a little header like transaction id etc.

+# data representation
+* usually normal datatypes we have in C. Floats can be var precision (fast, because CPUs have instructions for that, but we have rounding errors) or fixed precission - slower but better for representing money or scientific results - no rounding errors.